piLaboratory/sads/README.md

 Master branch on GitHub has the release version, as available on CRAN.

-If you want to install the developer version use
+If you want to install the developer version:

 ```r
 library(devtools)